ehc675/MSP-430-Simon/README.md

 # MSP-430-Simon
-A MSP-430 implementation of the popular game Simon
+An MSP-430 implementation of the popular game Simon